-To support Participants in working towards and achieving the goals identified and developed during CTA, the CTA Provider must provide, at a minimum, two future Contacts to occur within three months of course completion.
+To support Participants in working towards and achieving the goals identified and developed during CTA, the CTA Provider must provide, at a minimum, 2 future Contacts to occur within 3 months of course completion.
 The specific dates for these future Contacts must be discussed and agreed with the Participant and be included in the Career Pathway Plan.
-A written record stating the details for the future Contacts must be provided to the Participant and their jobactive Provider at the Warm Handover Meeting.
+A written record stating the details for the future Contacts must be provided to the Participant and their Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant, at the Warm Handover Meeting.

-The future Contacts may be held one-on-one between the Participant and the Facilitator or in a group setting, and should be tailored to the ongoing needs of the Participant.
+The future Contacts may be held one-on-one between the Participant and the Facilitator or in a group setting and should be tailored to the ongoing needs of the Participant.
 An example of this may be assisting a Participant to tailor a job application to a specific job for which they are applying.